Deeplite/neutrino/docs/engine.rst

 level
 ^^^^^

-    The engine has three available levels of optimization for you to control how much computing resources you want to allocate to the process.
+    The engine has three levels of optimization for you to control how much computing resources you want to allocate to the process.
 By default it is on level 1.
 Please note that level 3 may take roughly twice as long to complete than level 1, but level 3 will produce a more compressed result.
 Currently, the engine only supports level 1 for object detection tasks.
 This option is not available for `optimization=latency`.